fluxio/flux-sdk-js/docs/tutorial/Chapter-3.md

 }
 ```

-Next, modify index.js by adding a new global variable named selectedOutputCell:
+Next, modify `js/index.js` by adding a new global variable named `selectedOutputCell`:

+{% label %}js/index.js{% endlabel %}
 ```js
 let viewport, projects, selectedProject, projectCells, selectedOutputCell
 ```

-We'll need to add a new function to index.js for handling data that needs to be rendered.
-When the data is recognized as geometry (more on this in [Chapter 4: Flux Primitives](#bookmark=id.w0urcyiya91g)), it will be passed off to the viewport.
-We'll name this new function render:
+We'll need to add a new function to `js/index.js` for handling data that needs to be rendered.
+When the data is recognized as geometry (more on this in [Chapter 4: Flux Primitives](./Chapter-4.md)), it will be passed off to the viewport.
+We'll name this new function `render`:

+{% label %}js/index.js{% endlabel %}
 ```js
 function render(data) {
   if(!data){